 Using a garden fence paint to add colour and character to a garden is now very much in.
-In fact, many displays at national gardening shows and events demonstrate how a painted fence can enhance garden spaces.
+In fact, many displays at national gardening shows and events demonstrate how a painted fence can enhance outdoor living spaces.
 For example, darker colours can enhance the lush greens of plants and shrubs.
 Lighter colours can introduce a more Mediterranean feel with pastels and warm tones.

 What is a garden fence paint?